saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 ### I want to test on the latest version of iOS for an iPhone 7, but it lands on iOS 15.x instead of 16.x

 The reason is that Apple doesn't support iOS 16 on the iPhone 7 Simulator.
-You can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool to see which versions of iOS are supported by Apple and Sauce Labs on simulators.
+You can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool to see which versions of iOS are supported by Apple and Sauce Labs on Simulators.

 ### I want to test on a specific version of iOS, how can I do that?